greenelab/deep-review/sections/05_treat.md

 `TODO: analogies to other domains where deep learning can capture the behavior of complex physics (e.g. quantum physics example)?`

+`TODO: link to drug repurposing section above,  DeepDTIs uses ECFPs as features for its 1412 compounds and protein sequence composition (PSCs) features for its targets (1520).`

 ### Modeling Metabolism and Chemical Reactivity

 *Add a review here of metabolism and chemical reactivity.*